 With Rutherford on your list, you won’t have to worry much about where to stay outside of New York City.

-It offers numerous affordable hotels to suit your budget, such as the Homewood Suites, which is a walking distance from Rutherford Station.
+It offers numerous affordable hotels to suit your budget, such as the Homewood Suites, which is a walking distance of Rutherford Station.

 See Related: Best Parks in New York